Fall 2026 Persistence Project

 - Overall, the success rate for students in Persistence Project classes has been higher than in non-Persistence Project classes, particularly for first-year undergraduate students.

-With the support from the Provost and college deans, the CTE invites all faculty, including those who joined the past semester, to participate in the Spring 2025 Persistence Project.
+With the support from the Provost and college deans, the CTE invites all faculty, including those who joined the past semester, to participate in the Fall 2026 Persistence Project.
 Because of the positive impact on retention of first-year undergraduates, we are especially hopeful faculty teaching first-year students will participate.
 Together, let’s put forth collective effort in building relationships with and among students to support their learning and improve retention rate.

 Or stay on this page to learn more